nicholaswmin/mine/README.md

 > A truely distributed system will reach a point where its nodes have simultaneously awoken from failure and need to *agree on who has the correct value*.

-> This central issue forms the basis of a family of problems, called ***the consensus problems*** - they are imperfectly-solved by highly elaborate mechanisms or more practically but even more hapharzadly, using [*quorums*](https://en.wikipedia.org/wiki/Quorum_(distributed_computing)).
+> This central issue forms the basis of a family of problems, called ***the consensus problems*** - they are imperfectly-solved by highly elaborate mechanisms that in one form or another use [*quorums*](https://en.wikipedia.org/wiki/Quorum_(distributed_computing)); the nodes use an algorithm to elect a leader or a group of trusted nodes which determine how to proceed.

+This is not something you would implement yourselves - they are very elaborate algorithms.
+You only need to know more or less what they do, what benefits they offer and what tradeoffs and then just pick a configuration that suits your needs.
+Some consensus resolution schemes are synchronous (consistent?) but brittle and non-scalable - other are far more lenient with consistency guarantees and thus much more performant when it comes to scaling-out.

-> Lamparts PAXOS is a family of protocols which prove that achieving consensus is not impossible; it is an actual proof.
+> By far the most famous is Lamparts PAXOS family of protocols which prove that achieving consensus is not impossible, this is an actual proof.
 > PAXOS doesn't cover [Byzantine Failures](https://en.wikipedia.org/wiki/Byzantine_fault).

 - [Byzantine Fault: Reaching Agreement in the Presence of Faults](https://lamport.azurewebsites.net/pubs/pubs.html?from=https://research.microsoft.com/en-us/um/people/lamport/pubs/pubs.html&type=path#byz)